-Protections for Preexisting Conditions
+HIPAA Protections for Pre-Existing Conditions

-HIPAA also provides an opportunity for those who have previously declined health coverage (with their own plan) to enroll at a date outside of the plan's open enrollment period.
+HIPAA also provides an opportunity for those who have previously declined health coverage (with their employer's own plan) to enroll at a date outside of the plan's open enrollment period.
 For example, special enrollment situations occur when:

-Protections Against Discrimination
+HIPAA Protections Against Discrimination

 Under HIPAA, you and your family cannot be denied eligibility or benefits or charged more for the coverage based on certain health factors.
 Your health plan cannot use the following factors as reasons for denying you medical coverage: